 Spring skiing, sunshine, and epic ski movies – can you name a better trio?
-As we approach spring ski season, we’re celebrating the aptly named “Spring Skiing Capital” by watching our favorite ski movies shot at Squaw Valley.
+As we approach spring ski season, we’re celebrating the aptly named “Spring Skiing Capital” by watching our favorite ski movies shot at Palisades Tahoe.
 The perfect way to unwind after après, these retro films will have you roaring with laugher and perhaps you’ll find yourself inspired to bust out some 80’s garb, or at least hit the perfect line – and maybe get it on camera.
-Here is our definitive list of a random assortment of ski movies shot at Squaw Valley, in no particular order.
+Here is our definitive list of a random assortment of ski movies shot at Palisades Tahoe, in no particular order.

 Like There’s No Tomorrow

 We had to put at least one Warren Miller film on the list, and this one, narrated by Johnny Moseley, definitely lives up to the iconic status warranted by a Warren Miller Production.
 “The pressure is off.
 No one is watching.
 It’s just you, your boards and the mountain.
 The weather has broken and the snow is untracked.
 The only sound is that of your breath, crystallizing in the winter air.
 There’s only one place to go, but there are an infinite number of ways to get there.
 Adjust your gear, take a deep breath and . . . ski, shred, huck, bomb, launch, spin, charge . . .
 Like There’s No Tomorrow.”
 Featuring Tahoe icons Julia Mancuso and Daron Rahlves, this movie will deliver the quintessential stoke you’ve come to expect from a classic ski movie.
 You can stream the entire film on YouTube.